Exhibiting Artists

 $1,200.

 ”I witness the proliferation of lies, and derision for and denial of fact, science, medical expertise and knowledge.
 Honesty, kindness and responsibility towards those with less (visibility, voice, access) is labeled as weakness.
 I watch the dismantling and deterioration of values I hold dear.
 In response, I create burnt drawings.
 Burning has been used intentionally throughout history to destroy and sanctify.
 It evokes absence and presence, destruction and regeneration.
 I systematically and obsessively burn thousands of holes into fragile skins of paper- to create an archive of lives lost, reference language, record keeping, mapping, and ritual.
 Cast shadows through burnt marks are an ethereal presence, visual evidence of absence.
 What remains appears as a code or secret language that is instead unreadable, enacting erasure as an action of defiance and mourning.”
+This work employs process, repetition, and material intervention to confront systems of information, loss, and erasure, transforming fragile paper into a coded field where burning acts as both record and ritual, reflecting on the instability of truth and the persistence of memory.

 Current Perspectives (1980-2026)